PERM Labor Certification

 of U.S. workers who are available for the job held by the

 applicant.
-Traditionally, this determination was based on
+This determination is based on

-recruitment (advertising for U.S. workers) that was
+recruitment (advertising for U.S. workers).
+In addition to

 Overview of PERM Procedure

 Labor certifications have been